rami25/v1/docs/ERD.md

     -visitor :
         ->list publics posts(by user or group)
         ->list Groups(with theirs descriptions)
-        ->list users profiles(with their publics posts , groups and their friends) ->createAcount
+        ->list users profiles(with their publics posts , groups) ->createAcount
     -user :
-        ->Auth
+        ->Web Auth
         ->list publics posts
-        ->list his profile (posts 'public and private' , groups , friends) ->list users profiles(with their publics posts , groups and their friends) ->create post(public or within a group)
-        ->create Group(set as an admin)
+        ->get his profile (posts 'public and private' , description ,(groups and theirs friends) ) ->list users profiles(with their publics posts , groups) ->create post(public or private within a group) ->create Group(set as an admin)
-        ->list Groups(with theirs descriptions)
+        ->list Groups(with theirs descriptions and friends)
         ->send user request to the group
         ->send group request
         ->join group(by accepting request)